Yoga: The great Bharatiya knowledge system that unites physical self with metaphysical beyond

 And finally, Yog helps to unite us with the whole cosmos, with endless cosmic intelligence.
 We can call this cosmic intelligence as God, existence, higher self or whatever else we want to name it, it is all the same.

-‘Yog’ is a holistic science of human well-being, which unites the physical in us with the meta-physical in us and beyond.
+On this auspicious and very special International Day of Yog, let us look at ‘Yog’ from this original perspective, let’s approach ‘Yog’ as a holistic science of human well-being, which unites the physical in us with the meta-physical in us and beyond.

 The author is an ex-corporate CEO and a successful entrepreneur.
 Views are personal.